BassedWarrior/TC2005B.501_E1/Videojuego/README.md

 Sum up your game idea in 2 sentences.
 A kind of elevator pitch.
 Keep it simple!

-The game is a turn-based strategy deck-building experience, drawing inspiration from the tower defense genre.
+The game is a turn-based strategy deck-building experience, drawing inspiration from strategic elements in gaming.
 Players expend resources to play cards each turn, strategically deploying them on a battlefield after passing through a trench, an intermediate space manipulated by the player.
 As waves of attacks from the CPU assail the player each round, they must use their resources judiciously to survive.

 ### **Gameplay**